slatedocs/slate/source/index.md

 > Make sure to replace `TetherAPIKey` with your API key and `TetherAPISecret` with your API secret.

 Tether uses HMAC authentication.
 Each request should be signed with a secret that you can see when creating a new API key.
-You can create a Tether API key and Tether API secret key on [Tether Settings](https://wallet.tether.to/settings) page.
+You can create a Tether API key and Tether API secret key on [API Keys](https://wallet.tether.to/app/#!/settings/apikeys) page.
 Tether expects for the signature to be included in all API requests to the server in a standard HTTP Authorization header that has the following form:

 `Authorization: APIAuth TetherAPIKey:Signature`